Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 To re-iterate, `Copy` can only apply to things on the Stack, so the memory for a copied value doesn't need to be requested from the operating system like it would with the heap

-Stack memory is pre-allocated and the actual copying part is very cheap.
+Stack memory is pre-allocated, and the actual copying part is very cheap.

-Because of this, Rust will use what are called "Copy Semantics" instead of "Move Semantics".
+Because of this, Rust will use what are called "Copy Semantics" instead of the default "Move Semantics".

-This means, unlike normal, when you reassign a variable, or pass it to a function, if the data in a variable has the `Copy` trait, you can still use the original variable after.
+Unlike normal, when you reassign a variable, or pass it to a function, if the data in a variable has the `Copy` trait, the value is copied instead of moved.

+This means you can still use the original variable after.

-So ordinarily we can't do something like this, you'll get a compile time error.
+🦀 So ordinarily we can't do something like this, you'll get a compile time error.

----

-However, for types that do implement `Copy` that code does work thanks to Copy Semantics:
+🦀 However, for types that do implement `Copy` that code does work thanks to Copy Semantics.

----

 ### Send / Sync